 Charges created by adding and/or dropping courses after fees are paid will be posted to the student's account.
 Check your Banner account summary daily.

 Please note the following exceptions:

-- 1. First-year students cannot drop any classes. - 2.
+- 1. First-year students cannot drop any classes without permission of the VC of Academic Affairs. - 2.
 Cross-registration courses cannot be dropped on Banner.
 They must be dropped at the visiting school. - 3.
 Classes dropped after the 14th day of class during the fall and spring semesters or 7th day of class during summer session are noted with a "W" or "F" on transcripts. - 4.
 Full-time students cannot drop below 12 hours and remain full-time.
-Students, full-time or part-time, cannot drop below eight hours and remain enrolled in school. - 5.
-Part-time students must complete 46 semester hours before applying to transfer to the Day Division.
+Students, full-time or part-time, cannot drop below eight hours and remain enrolled in school without the permission of the Chancellor. - 5.
+International students must be full-time students. - 6.
+Part-time evening students must complete 46 semester hours before they apply to transfer to the Day Division as an full-time student.